Where's My Tax Refund? The IRS Refund Timetable Explained

 - Stay Informed: The IRS Where’s My Refund? tool and their hotline (800-829-1954) offer real-time updates starting 24 hours after e-filing.

-Check the IRS refund schedule: Each tax season, the IRS publishes a refund schedule—your roadmap to when you can expect your refund.
-While the IRS doesn't guarantee refund dates, the published schedule is a reliable indicator of when you might receive your direct deposit or refund check.
+- Check the IRS refund schedule: Each tax season, the IRS publishes a refund schedule—your roadmap to when you can expect your refund.
+While the IRS doesn't guarantee refund dates, the published schedule is a reliable indicator of when you might receive your refund.

 During these steps, when you're wondering, "when will I get my tax refund?"
 The best approach is to stay informed and keep in touch with your bank, since they'll provide the final step in the refund process.